-Early registration (aka pre-registration) - which occurs during the prior term, usually in early April or November
+Early registration (aka pre-registration) - which occurs during the prior term, usually in early April and mid November.

-General registration - which occurs during the two weeks preceding a term
+General registration - which occurs during the two weeks preceding a term.

 Late registration - which occurs during the first two weeks of a term.
 This is also referred to as the add/drop period.